A Journal of Radical, Rooted, Relational Herbalism

 Each issue collects contributions from persons working in ways that resonate with the long traditions of world-entangled, community-embedded folk herbalism.

-Wort platforms plantwork that is deeply holistic and intersectional, always striving to understand the bigger picture.
+Wort platforms plantwork that is deeply holistic and intersectional.
 Plantwork that roots itself in the heritage of common knowledge and in relationship with the land.

 Beautifully illustrated with pen and ink drawing throughout.